samply/transFAIR/README.md

-# Transfyr
+# TransFAIR

 ## Introduction

-Transfyr is intended to be a ready-to-use tool (turnkey solution) for data integration for medical institutions.
+Transfyr is intended to be a ready-to-use tool for data integration for medical institutions.
 Instead of creating own ETL processes by hand, this tool facilitates certain data integration tasks like:

 - **E**xtraction from source systems
 - **T**ransformation into target schemata